International Reserves in Brazil

 Brazil - International Reserves

-The 12-month accumulative current account deficit widened in March to USD 8.3 billion from USD 7.7 billion in February.
-March’s result represented approximately 0.4% of GDP.
+The 12-month accumulative current account deficit widened in May to USD 13.0 billion from April’s revised USD 11.0 billion deficit (previously reported: USD 8.9 billion).
+May’s result represented approximately 0.7% of GDP.

 Brazil - International Reserves Data

 |International Reserves (USD)||359||364||356||365||374|

 5 years of economic forecasts for more than 30 economic indicators.